Markers¶

 A workload marker is commented out so the manifest is still valid and can be

 used if needed.
-The marker must begin with +operator-builder
+The marker must begin with +operator-builder followed by some

 colon-separated fields: